nuts-foundation/irma-web-glue/README.md

 # IRMA web glue

+This package provides the glue between IRMA flow styling and IRMA flow logic.
+It has been set up to make it easy to swap out different designs (markup and css) and/or different logic that communicates with an IRMA back-end.
+These two worlds communicate with each other through manipulating a state machine.

-This package is a semi-drop-in-replacement for the [`irmajs`](https://github.com/privacybydesign/irmajs) package.
-It takes `irmajs` and adds some magic of its own to make the whole IRMA flow look and act like [`irma-web-frontend`](https://github.com/nuts-foundation/irma-web-frontend).
+This package is designed as a semi-drop-in-replacement for the [`irmajs`](https://github.com/privacybydesign/irmajs) package.
+If you replace `irmajs` with this package it will make the whole IRMA flow look and act like [`irma-web-frontend`](https://github.com/nuts-foundation/irma-web-frontend).

-This package has been designed and tested to work with the browsers Chrome, Firefox, Safari, Opera, Edge and IE11.
+TODO: This package has been designed and tested to work with the browsers Chrome, Firefox, Safari, Opera, Edge and IE11.

 ## Current state

-It's still pretty much in Alpha and we also need some changes in `irmajs` to make the last bits actually work.
+We need some changes in `irmajs` to make the last bits of this package actually work.
 So please check back in a couple of weeks 😄

 ## Design considerations